 FAQ - Graduate Writing Center

-Yes and no. All those affiliated with NPS are welcome to use our online resources, pick up quick guides, check out books, and attend the three general sessions.
-Our first priority is assisting students, and students are given priority for coaching and workshops.
-Non-students can attend workshops on a space-available basis.
+Faculty and staff affiliated with NPS are welcome to use our online resources and attend workshops, although students are given priority in workshops when space is limited.
 Please contact email@example.com to find out if space is available.

 Faculty play a pivotal role in student learning.
-To assist them in their efforts with students, we offer some support to faculty, such as taking referrals and providing presentations for classes.
+To assist them in their efforts with students, we offer many resources for faculty, such as taking referrals, and providing customized workshops and writing resources.

-The Dudley Knox Library has an excellent web page that gives examples of the most commonly cited types of sources, for major citation styles such as APA, Chicago Notes & Bibliography/Turabian, Chicago Author-Date, IEEE, and INFORMS.
+The Dudley Knox Library has an excellent Citation Guide that gives examples for most commonly cited types of sources, for major citation styles such as APA, Chicago Notes & Bibliography/Turabian, Chicago Author-Date, IEEE, and INFORMS.

 The GWC also offers comprehensive resources to help students with citation and avoiding plagiarism.